-- Robust – This dwelling is designed to offer a reasonable level of physical access provision and be very resilient, reducing the likelihood of reactive maintenance and reducing the risk to the participant and to the community.
+- Robust – This dwelling is designed to incorporate a reasonable level of physical access provision and be very resilient, reducing the likelihood of reactive maintenance and reducing the risk to the participant and to the community.

-- Fully Accessible – This housing comes with a high level of physical access for people with limitative physical impairment.
+- Fully Accessible – Housing that is designed to incorporate a high level of physical access for people with significant physical impairment.

 NDIS Property Investment Strategy

-Property Friends offers solutions to people looking for financial independence via Real Estate.
+Property Friends offers solutions for people aspiring to financial independence, choices in retirement or leaving a legacy.
 So, where do you start with the investment?

-SDA properties are not only ethical and good for the community but they also offer higher returns due to the government funding.
-If you are considering investing in SDA Homes, our real estate experts are the best in Australia and we can help.
+SDA properties are not only ethical and good for the community but they also offer higher returns due to the government subsidy.
+If you are considering investing in SDA Homes, our real experienced experts can help.